 The camera dialog is a touch-optimized, full-screen experience for capturing photos and videos from an embedded or attached camera.
 The full-screen dialog handles the work of presenting the camera UI.
 The dialog enables you to capture a photo or video with one method call to the Windows.Media.Capture.CameraCaptureUI.captureFileAsync API.
-As part of the capture experience, the user can crop their captured photos and trim their captured videos before returning them to the calling application.
+As part of the capture experience, users can crop their captured photos and trim their captured videos before they return to the calling application.
 In addition, users can also adjust some of the camera settings such as brightness, contrast, and exposure before capturing a photo or a video.
 The camera dialog is intended for live photo and video capture.

 - Use the camera UI if your application requires live photo or video.
 For instance, an application that requires a profile picture can ensure that the profile picture is recent by presenting the camera dialog to start a live capture.

 - Don’t use the camera UI if you plan to have real-time feedback or control over the image that is being captured.
 For example, a barcode reader app might provide real-time feedback to the user as they scan a barcode using the camera, to let the user know whether the barcode is readable.
 In this case the camera dialog would not be the right option, because it does not provide any direct control over the captured video stream.
 You should instead use the MediaCapture API.

 - Don’t use the camera dialog if you need to add custom controls to the user interface.
 You should instead use the MediaCapture API, if you need to add UI customizations beyond what the camera dialog provides.